 News: Captures catalyst moves, but can create higher slippage and spread risk.

 Technical analysis is one of the most important sources of information to feed into signals.
-Technical analysis involves reviewing past price action, a complicated type of analysis that hones in on prior prices and support and resistance levels.
+Technical analysis involves reviewing past price action, focusing on prior prices and support and resistance levels.
 This form of analysis is a great way to uncover shorter-term trends that benefit traders who use intraday trading strategies.

 For the trader, a FOREX signal is useless if not acted upon at the right time.
 The market is dynamic and fast-moving, meaning that buy and sell decisions must be acted upon before the information becomes dated and unreliable.